Quantcast

 “That’s exactly what President Donald Trump and Nassau’s Republican candidates and elected officials offered during the 2024 campaign.”
 Cairo added.

-Cairo pointed to numerous issues that he also believed that Democrats were too extreme on, including immigration policy, where he accused Democrats of supporting open borders and sanctuary cities.
+Cairo pointed to numerous issues on which he also believes Democrats were too extreme, including immigration policy, where he accused the party of supporting open borders and sanctuary cities.

-Cairo concludes his piece by arguing that “Nassau Republicans succeeded in the 2024 elections with sound and sensible policies which are responsive to the values and priorities of Nassau neighbors.”
+Cairo ended his piece by arguing that “Nassau Republicans succeeded in the 2024 elections with sound and sensible policies, which are responsive to the values and priorities of Nassau neighbors.”

-According to Cairo, upcoming legislative priorities for New York Republicans include stopping Gov. Kathy Hochul’s toll tax on drivers entering Manhattan, which is set to take effect in January.
-In addition, he said Republicans will continue fighting to keep transgender kids from competing in sports as well as fighting to keep what he described as sex education out of kindergarten classrooms.
+According to Cairo, upcoming legislative priorities for New York Republicans include stopping Gov. Kathy Hochul’s toll tax on drivers entering Manhattan, which will take effect in January.
+He also said Republicans will continue “rejecting boys competing in girls’ sports” and fighting to keep what he described as sex education out of kindergarten classrooms.